SidneyAllen/asc-2021-rebel/README.md

 {{/vendorExtensions}}
 ```

-The code that is generated includes a getter
+The code that is generated includes a getter and setter (not shown below)

 ```
 public LocalDate getDobAsDate() {